 He didn’t mean it in a way to justify being careless with money.
 He knew that money was a tool to get the things we needed.

-And like with any tool, identifying the optimal way to use it will take you a long way.
-Abuse it, and it’s useless for when you need it.
+Like with any tool, identifying the optimal way to use it will take time.
+Abuse it, and it’s useless when you need it.

 Money is a tool.
 Knowing the optimal way to use it will take you a long way.